Andean Wedding Ceremony in Soraypampa surrounded by the Sacred Mountains of Salkantay and Humantay

 Transportation

-• Day 1: You'll be picked up from your hotel in the morning and travel by private transportation to Challacancha, the trek’s starting point.
+• Day 1: You'll be picked up from your hotel in the morning and travel by private transport to Challacancha, the trek’s starting point.

-• Day 3: Transportation from Lucmabamba/ La Playa to the thermal baths of Cocalmayo.
+• Day 3: Private transportation from Lucmabamba to the thermal baths of Cocalmayo.

 • Day 5: Private transport from Ollantaytambo train station to your hotel in Cusco.

-• Day 4: From Hidroelectrica to Aguas Calientes
+• Day 4: Train Ticket from Hidroelectrica to Aguas Calientes

-• Day 5: From Aguas Calientes to Ollantaytambo (PeruRail Vistadome Train)
+• Day 5: Train Ticket from Aguas Calientes to Ollantaytambo (PeruRail Vistadome Observatory Service)

 • Personal Belongings Transportation

-• On day 1, 2 and 3, cargo mules carry all the camping equipment and your baggage allowance (7 kg / 15.4 lb).
+• On days 1,2, and 3, cargo mules will carry all the camping equipment and your baggage allowance (10 kg / 22 lb).
+Muleteers will be responsible for your duffle bag and personal items, and they’ll hand them to you when you get to each camp.

-• On day 4, your duffle bag will be transported by car and train.
+• On day 4, your duffle bag will be transported by van and then by train.

 What Is Not Included?